Echo7394/EcoStat/README.md

 # EcoStat
-Seeed Studio Xiao ESP32C3 Smart Thermostat, but simple, and intuitive.
-Includes internet access to all functions, but does not spy on you, bloat the mcu with unneccesary code or gather any kind of pointless telemetry whatsover.
-Energy saving features are included while not requiring you to sacrifice normal functionality.

-Parts required:
+Seeed Studio Xiao EcoStat is an open-source thermostat control system built using the ESP32C3 microcontroller.
+It allows you to control heating, cooling, and fan systems using physical buttons and a web-based interface.
+Additionally, it displays temperature and humidity information on an OLED screen.
+The goal of this project was to create a cheap, energy saving, open source smart thermostat that doesnt spy on you.
+So, finally and most importantly, EcoStat does not use or collect any kind of telemetry data, at ALL.

+Features:
+-Control of heating, cooling, and fan systems.
+-Web-based interface for remote control.
+-Real-time temperature and humidity display.
+-Physical buttons for normal offline control of EcoStat -Mode selection (Heating, Cooling, Off).
+-Independent Fan control (circulating fan).
+-Wi-Fi setup using a captive portal.

+**Hardware Requirements:**
 **-Seeed Studio Xiao ESP32C3 or other similarly sized ESP32C3 board**

 **-Any 128x64 SSD1306 I2C OLED Screen**